 The final stage in the new product development process is the release.
 As soon as a project is complete we test our product and try to live happily ever after.
 At this particular stage, the product faces with a real world.
 That’s the moment when we find out whether the product is profitable and/or reach the goals set or the other way round.

 What is happening to a project team and the product after a launch?
 Team members carry on with support and maintenance, fixing, project communications and efficiency analysis.

 Well, now our project works properly and a team keeps an eye on it.
 Marketers and designers hold surveys on performance and efficiency and Google Analytics is a great tool for such purposes.
 Analytics lets us explore the product’s perception, what solutions worked out well and what didn’t, what features should be added and what should be neglected.

 Bad experience can throw a team back significantly.
 If the experience was successful the team may keep on working on the next product’s version.

 Now you’ve got acquainted with a possible project workflow and what a designer’s role is at each stage.
 Here are the product development stages every project goes through:

 A rough plan that would fit any project

 - Idea creation, setting goals

 - Elaborating on the conception and a project structure

 - Wireframe creation, use cases/usage scenarios creation

-I’d love to notice one more time: there’s no universal guide on building a workflow.
+I’d love to notice one more time: there’s no universal guide about building a workflow.
 All the stages can turn out to be completely different than the same stages at another project.
 It depends on project goals.
 But following and covering the stages above - is a guarantee that the team will achieve its goals.